 Failure to meet the required deadlines will typically result in an "unacceptable" rating of the QE (as noted below).
+This jeopardizes a student's ability to remain in the program.
 Due to unexpected life events or circumstances, a student may request a modification to this timeframe.
-Such a modification must be discussed and documented by the student and Doctoral Program Director in advance of the deadline.
+Such a modification must be discussed and documented by the student and Doctoral Program Director or Assistant Director in advance of the deadline.